neurologic/Neurophysiology-Lab/modules/earthworm-giant-fiber-ap/Lab-Manual_earthworm-giant-fiber-ap.md

 - at threshold duration near 2 times the rheobase amplitude.

 Collect your data in the following format:

 | duration | amplitude |
 | :---: | :---: |
 | ms | V |

 **Stimulus Amplitude-Duration Data collection protocol**:
 1. Start with a long stimulus duration (3 msec) and low amplitude (0 V).
-2. Increase the amplitude until the median giant fiber (MGF) is above spike threshold.
+2. Increase the amplitude until the **Median Giant Fiber**(MGF) is above spike threshold.
 Note the threshold amplitude at that duration in your table.
     :::{caution}
     If changing the gain on the pulse amplitude, first turn off the stimulus, then turn the voltage knob all the way back to 0, then switch the voltage output gain.
 Then increase the voltage knob to where you need it before turning the stimulus back on.
     :::
-3. Decrease the duration until the stimulus is below AP threshold again and note that new duration in your table.
+3. ***Decrease the duration*** until the stimulus is below AP threshold again and note that new duration in your table.
-4. Increase the amplitude at that duration until it is again above spike threshold.
+4. ***Increase the amplitude*** at that duration until it is again above spike threshold.
 Note the threshold amplitude at this new duration in your table.
 5. Continue decreasing stimulus duration and increasing stimulus amplitude in this way (steps \#3 and \#4) until you can no longer evoke an AP with less than 9V stimulus amplitude. **DO NOT EXCEED 9V stimulus amplitude**.
 6. At the end of the experiment, immediately get some **control** data.
 Turn the stimulus amplitude back down to 0.
 Go back to the maximum stimulus duration and re-find the threshold (***remember to decrease the amplitude to 0 before re-testing at long stimulus duration***).
-7. Repeat \#1-6 for the Lateral Giant Fiber (LGF).
+7. Repeat \#1-6 for the **Lateral Giant Fiber** (LGF).

 ***Immediately*** move on to the paired pulse experiment.
 After you have completed all experiments for today, you can then go back and enter your strength-duration data into a spreadsheet program and save it as a .csv file.